 Connecting data

-In Nordcraft, connecting to external data is accomplished through APIs.
-This allows your application to communicate with external services, databases, and backends, enabling dynamic and interactive experiences for your users.
+In Nordcraft, you can connect to any external data source through APIs.
+This allows your application to communicate with any external services, databases, and back ends.

 Modern web applications are typically divided into two parts: